Raritan, New Jersey: Local government

-In May 2021, the borough council selected Democrat Justice Ifan to fill the seat expiring in December 2023 that became vacant following the resignation of Melissa Harris the previous month.
-In the November 2021 general election, Republican Joan Hutzler was elected to serve the balance of the term of office.
+In January 2024, the borough council appointed Republican Umesh Agrawal to fill the seat expiring in December 2025 that became vacant when Nicolas J. Carra took office as mayor earlier that month; Agrawal served on an interim basis until the November 2024 general election in which he won his election to serve the remainder of Carra's term.

-In January 2020, the Borough Council appointed Republican Michael Patente to fill the seat expiring in December 2021 that became vacant when Zachary Bray took office as mayor earlier that month; Patente served on an interim basis until the November 2020 general election, when he was chosen by voters to serve the balance of the term of office.
+In May 2024, the borough council appointed Republican Kenneth DiGraziano to fill the seat expiring in December 2024 that became vacant when Joyce Melitsky resigned earlier that month; DiGraziano served on an interim basis until the November 2024 general election in which he won his election to serve a full three-year term.

 Rocco Miele was Raritan's first mayor, serving from its founding in 1948 to 1953.

 Federal, state and county representation

 Raritan is located in the 7th Congressional District and is part of New Jersey's 23rd state legislative district.